Camp Alice |

 (1859 - 1862, 1868 - 1869), Fort Cobb

-Located on the east side of Pond Creek, at the Washita River.
+Located on the east side of Cobb Creek, just above the Washita River.
 Originally built to protect the Wichita Indian Agency (1859 - 1869), three miles east at Washita.
 Abandoned in 1861 and occupied by CSA troops from Texas.
 It was partially burned down by Caddo Indians in 1862.
 The Confederates abandoned the post after the "Tonkawa Massacre" between the Caddo and Tonkawa tribes.
 After the war the Federals came back in 1868 and the Wichita Agency re-established with the arrival of the Kiowa from Kansas.
 The adobe and sandstone fort was abandoned after Fort Sill was established and the Indian Agency moved.
 The town was founded in 1899 one mile west of the fort site.
 No remains at original site, now private property.
 A stone monument was erected in 1960 at the fairgrounds.
 Highway marker located on OK 9 just south of town.

 (NOTE: Fort Cobb State Park has nothing to do with the historic fort.)